 · The services provided are designed for the enhancement of protective factors and the reduction of risks factors.

 · Help to reduce HIV infection among young adults.

 · Provide education for the community.

-· Provides case management and other supportive services to pregnant and parenting women and their children whose lives have been affected by substance use and/or co-occurring disorders.
+· Provides case management and other supportive services to pregnant and parenting women and their children whose lives have been affected by substance use, including prescription drug abuse, and/or co-occurring disorders.

 · Support services include childcare and transportation assistance to attend substance abuse/mental health treatment, support groups, prenatal and pediatric medical appointments.